Notes on the Flat Rate Scheme for VAT

 Note that the Flat Rate isn't always 8% - it depends on your type of business.
 Click here to find out the flat rate for your business type.

-To set up Solar Accounts to use the Flat Rate Scheme, click menu Setup > Contact Details & VAT, then select 'Registered for VAT' and 'Use Flat Rate Scheme':
+To set up Solar Accounts to use the Flat Rate Scheme, click menu Setup > Contact Details & VAT, then select 'Registered for VAT' and click the Flat Rate Scheme link:

 Flat Rate Scheme Setup